ztipsamme/ztipsamme/README.md

 ## Hi, my name is Emma 👋

 💻 Frontend Developer | 🎨 CSS Enthusiast | 🌱 Currently learning Mongoose and MongoDB
-📍 Based in Greater Gothenburg Metropolitan Area, Sweden | 🎯 Open to new opportunities
+📍 Based in Greater Gothenburg Metropolitan Area, Sweden 🎯 I'm actively looking for my first opportunity in IT.
+If I haven’t found the right role by fall, I plan to continue building my skills by studying .NET Cloud development.

 ---